 IOP treatment is generally recommended for individuals that have experienced the acute stage of withdrawal and don’t require around-the-clock monitoring.
 It’s also recommended for individuals that don’t necessarily meet the diagnostic criteria for an inpatient treatment program and struggle from moderate to mild addiction.
-IOP’s are the preferred choice for individuals who strive to get back to their daily routines.
+IOPs are the preferred choice for individuals striving to return to their daily routines.

-Especially since patients are allowed to reside at their homes and will probably have more free hours in their day.
-However, it’s fundamental to remain honest and realistic about what your psychological and medical needs are and how much freedom you can handle.
+Especially since patients can reside at their homes and probably have more free hours in their day.
+However, it’s fundamental to remain honest and realistic about your psychological and medical needs and how much freedom you can handle.
 Even though it’s normal and expected to want to be finished with rehab, if you don’t feel certain that you have a handle on your addiction, it would be ideal to enroll in a higher form of care such as PHP.

 IOP is not recommended for those who: